 But today’s brand guidelines must also be dynamic, adaptable and easily accessible – the anti-PDF.
 It’s the only way to maintain consistency and stay up to date when your brand appears in an overwhelming variety of environments and relies on an extended network of specialists.

-The purpose of this guide is to evaluate whether your brand guidelines can live up to these new conditions – and are helping you build a trustworthy brand – and if they aren’t, how to get them there.
+The secret is to evaluate whether your brand guidelines can live up to these new conditions – and are helping you build a trustworthy brand – and if they aren’t, how to get them there.